The Differences Between an RFP, Tender, and Bid

 What Is an RFP (Request for Proposal)?

 An RFP, or Request for Proposal, is a formal document issued by an organization seeking to procure services or products.
+When an RFP is issued, it marks a formal step in the procurement process, inviting vendors to participate.
 It outlines the organization’s needs, requirements, and expectations, inviting vendors to submit detailed proposals.
 For a deeper dive into the terminology and processes involved, explore Decoding the RFP Meaning: A Handbook for RFP Terms.

 Key Features of an RFP